We’ve answered some questions about why dogs choose to eat some of the things that they do.

-Well, why do dogs eat charcoal?
-Old charcoal might have some of the drippings or fat left on the surface.
+Dogs eat charcoal because old charcoal might have some of the drippings or fat left on the surface.
 New charcoal might attract the dog because it reminds them of their food, as there’s a small amount of charcoal in many dry dog food brands for stomach and odor purposes.

 Not so normal reasons (or concerning reasons) could be things related to lacking certain nutrients in its diet or even a case of pica.

 Pica covers a vast array of issues, but the bare-bones definition of pica is- they feel the need to eat things that they shouldn’t want to eat.